Illumina/manta/src/markdown/mantaUserGuide.md

 suggests a possible breakend location.

-Manta requires input sequencing reads to be mapped by an external tool and provided as input in BAM format.
+Manta requires input sequencing reads to be mapped by an external tool and provided as input in BAM or CRAM format.

-At configuration time, at least one bam file must be provided for the normal sample.
+At configuration time, at least one bam/cram file must be provided for the normal sample.
 A matched tumor sample can optionally be provided as well.
-If multiple bams are provided for the normal or tumor sample, these are merged and treated as a single normal or tumor sample.
+If multiple input files are provided for the normal or tumor sample, these are merged and treated as a single normal or tumor sample.

-The following limitations exist on the input BAMs provided to Manta:
+The following limitations exist on the input BAM or CRAM files provided to Manta:

 * Alignments cannot contain the "=" character in the SEQ field.
 * Alignments cannot use the sequence match/mismatch ("="/"X") CIGAR notation
-* RG (read group) tags in the BAMs are ignored -- each BAM must represent one sample.
+* RG (read group) tags in the alignment records are ignored -- each file will be treated as representing one sample.
 * Alignments with basecall quality values greater than 70 are rejected (these are not supported on the assumption that this indicates an offset error)